 But have you heard of header bidding?

-Currently, there are 2 variations of header bidding:
+Currently, there are two variations of header bidding:

-Server-side header bidding works in a similar way, except that the requests are sent from an ad server and not the browser (currently Google offer a server-side header bidding solution with their DoubleClick for Publishers [DFP] ad server).
+Server-side header bidding works in a similar way, except that the requests are sent from an ad server and not the browser (currently, Google offers a server-side header bidding solution with their DoubleClick for Publishers [DFP] ad server).

 How Can Header Bidding Benefit Publishers?

-For publishers, the header bidding process brings about 3 main benefits:
+For publishers, the header bidding process brings about three main benefits:

 Higher cost per mille (CPM): Publishers can receive bids from buyers that may be more interested in their inventory (and willing to pay a higher price) than the buyers connected to the publisher’s ad server.